New World wine: Chile

-As in Argentina, Chilean viticulture dates back to the Conquistadores.
+Chilean viticulture dates back to the Conquistadores.
 The Bordeaux varieties arrived in the mid-19th century, although for a long time many of the vines thought to be Merlot were in fact Carménère, and the latter has become something of a signature grape.
 It is the seventh biggest producer of wine in the world; traditionally quantity was favored over quality, and red tape discouraged improvement.
 Under the Pinochet reforms of the 1980s, investments were made in wineries and vineyards, and exports began in earnest in the mid-1990s.
 Traditionally Chilean vineyards were in semi-arid areas irrigated by water from the Andes, but there has been increasing interest in cooler areas such as the Leyda Valley (becoming known for its Pinot noir) and the Bío-Bío Valley, which suits Riesling and Gewürztraminer.

 Chile is notable for being one of the few vine-growing regions to be free of phylloxera.

 Colombia

 The wine history of Colombia was different from other countries in the region.
-Wine was mainly produced for religions reasons by Catholic priests in monasteries across the country.
-Due to the restrictions to allow European immigrants to enter the country after the independence from Spain, the wine industry didn't develop like in other South American countries.
-Beer and Aguardiente became more popular drinks than wine.
+Wine was mainly produced for religious reasons by Catholic priests in monasteries across the country.
+Due to the restrictions in allowing European immigrants to enter the country after the independence from Spain, the wine industry did not develop like in other South American countries.
+Beer and aguardiente became more popular drinks than wine.
 There are a few areas in Colombia that produce fine wine of excellent quality, but the majority of the wine is consumed locally.
-Villa de Leyva is a small region, north of Bogota, which is known for its Mediterranean climate and the wine produced in these areas is of very high international standards.
+Villa de Leyva is a small region, north of Bogotá, which is known for its Mediterranean climate and the wine produced in these areas is of very high international standards.
 El Valle del Cauca, south of Bogotá, is also a well known winery area.
 Wines in Colombia tend to be sweeter due to the climate of the Andes, hot weather and constant rain.

+Japan

+Although viticulture and the cultivation of grapes for table consumption has a long history in Japan, domestic wine production using locally-produced grapes only really began with the adoption of Western culture during the Meiji restoration in the second half of the 19th century.
+The Agency states the share of Japanese wine, as defined as domestically-produced wine from domestically-grown grapes, as only 4% of total domestic consumption, or 14,988 kiloliters.
+Only 58 kiloliters of Japanese wine was exported overseas.